 Some of the problems with Section 6 include the extreme burden placed on EPA to both regulate the substance and survive judicial review by showing it is the least burdensome control.
-The burden is on EPA to show that the chemical presents or will present an unreasonable risk to the public.
-430 For EPA to have met this burden under the old statute, a test rule would have likely had to have been promulgated in order to obtain substantial evidence to regulate under Section 6.
-This led to a long burdensome process and has resulted in EPA issuing regulations under Section 6 to ban or limit the production or restrict the asbestos rulemaking in 1979.
-EPA, under the authority of TSCA Section 6, issued a rule in 1989 phasing out most uses of asbestos.
-However, the U.S. Court of Appeals for the Fifth Circuit returned part of this rule because it felt that EPA failed to show that a flat-out ban was the "least burdensome" option and because EPA failed to support the decision on the record with substantial evidence.
-This decision was rendered despite the fact that EPA spent 10 years preparing its rule and had a huge body of scientific evidence on the adverse health effects of asbestos.
-As of today, there still isn't an outright ban on asbestos in the United States.
-This case illustrates the burdensome procedural requirements of TSCA Section 6 and the effect of the heightened standard of judicial scrutiny codified in TSCA.
-Corrosion Proof Fittings v.
-EPA, 947 F.2d 1201 (5th Cir.
-1991); Government Accountability Office.
-Chemical Regulation: Observations on the Toxic Substances Control Act and EPA Implementation.
-GAO-13-696T.
-Washington, DC.
-2013.

-428 The extreme burden of judicial scrutiny is demonstrated by the regulation of asbestos.
-EPA started considering use of only five existing chemicals or chemical classes out of over 84,000 chemicals currently listed on the TSCA inventory.
-431
+The burden is on EPA to show that the chemical presents or will present an unreasonable risk to the public.408 For EPA to have met this burden under the old statute, a test rule would have likely had to have been promulgated in order to obtain substantial evidence to regulate under Section 6.
+This led to a long burdensome process and has resulted in EPA issuing regulations under Section 6 to ban or limit the production or restrict the use of only five existing chemicals or chemical classes out of over 84,000 chemicals currently listed on the TSCA inventory.409